Table of Contents[Hide][Show]

 You can come to the town of Anna Maria and access the beach for the day.
 Parking is either on a side street or for a busy time, like July 4th weekend, the Sandbar Restaurant offers paid parking in its lot.
 Believe me, it is well worth the fee to spend the day at this glorious beach.

 Located on Florida’s Southwest Gulf Coast approximately 50 miles north of Fort Myers, Palm Island is seven miles of paradise.
-This little gem has long been a favorite of one of Terri Marshall’s family.
+This little gem has long been a favorite of Terri Marshall’s family.

 The primary lodging and recreation center for the island is Palm Island Resort.
-Built in the old Florida style architecture, the resort has one-, two-, and three-bedroom fully equipped villas for rent, perfect for families.
-Clusters of four to eight villas are arranged around heated swimming pools, Hydra Spas, and tennis courts.
-The recreation center rents golf carts, kayaks, jet skis, tennis equipment, snorkel gear, and fishing poles.
+Built in the old Florida style architecture, the resort has one-, two-, and three-bedroom fully equipped villas for rent that are perfect for families.
+Clusters of four to eight villas are arranged around heated swimming pools, Hydra Spas and tennis courts.
+The recreation center rents golf carts, kayaks, jet skis, tennis equipment, snorkel gear and fishing poles.

 Give the kids a pirate treat.
 Red Beard the Pirate and his parrot, Bones, were fortunate enough to be shipwrecked on Palm Island where he teaches little pirates swashbuckling crafts aboard his shipwrecked vessel.

 For decades, Naples has been considered a sleepy old retirement town.
-However, Naples is now incredibly family-friendly.
-What has changed is the attitude towards young families, who have in recent years taken up residency and made up more of the tourist population.
+However, Naples is now incredibly family friendly.
+What has changed is the attitude towards young families, who have in recent years taken up residency and make up more of the tourist population.

 The great thing about Naples, she says, is it has continued to thrive as a tourist destination without becoming a tourist trap.
 Naples still has protected beaches that aren’t crowded with resorts and condos.
-The beaches all are public with easy access and parking.
+All the beaches are public with easy access and parking.
 Many of the beaches even have long boardwalks through protected wildlife areas, something you won’t find at more developed Florida beaches.

 There is so much to do in Naples for families.
 Hannah’s family’s favorites include a day trip to the Everglades to ride an airboat and a trip to the Children’s Museum of Naples.
 For more ideas of what to do in Naples, read this post.

-SheBuysTravel Maria Smith, mom of four, has great ideas of the family activities to do in Sarasota that are not only geared to kids but can entertain adults too.
-The Ringing Museum of Art and Mote Marine are great for all ages.
-Her family enjoyed beach days at Lido Key, where there are three beaches, a self-guided canoe trail, a multi-purpose field, and a volleyball court.
+SheBuysTravel writer Maria Smith, a mom of four, has great ideas for family activities to do in Sarasota that are not only geared to kids but can entertain adults too.
+The Ringling Museum of Art and Mote Marine are great for all ages.
+Her family enjoys beach days at Lido Key where there are three beaches, a self-guided canoe trail, a multi-purpose field and a volleyball court.
 Now that’s a family-friendly beach!
-She also recommends great family-eateries, like First Watch restaurant and Cha Cha Coconuts.
+She also recommends great family eateries, like First Watch restaurant and Cha Cha Coconuts.

 Fort De Soto Park

-Built for the Spanish-American War, historic Fort De Soto has old cannons and jail cells that Terri’s kids loved to explore.
-Park amenities include canoe, kayak and bicycle rentals, a food concession, picnic areas, and outdoor showers.
+Built for the Spanish-American War, historic Fort De Soto has old cannons and jail cells that Terri’s kids love to explore.
+Park amenities include canoe, kayak and bicycle rentals, a food concession, picnic areas and restrooms with outdoor showers.